JacksonRed/SPS_Project/README.md

 Instantiation.py is used to instantiate the model.

-Created by Hongyu Xiang and Zhuoyang Zhang
+Created by Hongyu Xiang and Zhuoyang Zhang, University of Virginia